Russia and China sign off $165bn of energy and transport deals in Xi's second day in Moscow

 Chinese President Xi Jinping and Russian President Vladimir Putin held a second day of talks on China’s plan for the settlement of the Ukrainian conflict and expanding economic and trade ties during a meeting in Moscow on March 21.

 “We are always on the side of peace, justice and historical fairness.
 We respect the UN charter.
-We have reached a consensus with President Putin and we have decided to expand and build our stable cooperation,” XI said.
+We have reached a consensus with President Putin and we have decided to expand and build our stable co-operation,” Xi said.

-Dmitry Peskov, the Kremlin spokesperson, confirmed the two leaders had discussed the conflict and possible peace plan but did not confirm whether any progress had been made nor gave any details.
+Dmitry Peskov, the Kremlin spokesperson, confirmed the two leaders had discussed the conflict and a possible peace plan but neither confirmed whether any progress had been made nor gave any details.

-Putin suggested that Russia endorses the Chinese peace plan and will work with Western partners but gave no further details.
+Putin suggested that Russia should endorse the Chinese peace plan and will work with Western partners, but gave no further details.
 China published a 12-point peace plan on the anniversary of the start of the war, which called for a ceasefire, the resolution of the humanitarian crisis in Ukraine and the resumption of talks between Moscow and Kyiv.

 Xi has also not spoken with Ukrainian President Volodymyr Zelenskiy yet by phone.
 When asked why, Chinese Foreign Ministry Spokesman Wang Wenbin said that China was in contact with all sides involved in the Ukrainian conflict.

-"China takes a steadfast and clearly-defined position on the issue of Ukraine," Wang Wenbin said at a news conference to the question from a Western reporter.
+"China takes a steadfast and clearly defined position on the issue of Ukraine," Wang Wenbin said at a news conference to the question from a Western reporter.
 "The Chinese side maintains communication with all sides."

-Peskov also gave no details of other major topics of conversation including on whether the leaders discussed the issue of natural gas contracts or military-technical cooperation, but said this would be addressed in their upcoming statements.
+Peskov also gave no details of other major topics of conversation, including on whether the leaders had discussed the issue of natural gas contracts or military-technical co-operation, but said this would be addressed in their upcoming statements.

 He also referred to the Defence Ministry for information on whether the Russian and Chinese defence ministers would hold a separate meeting during Xi’s visit to Russia.
 The US has accused China of supplying Russia with arms, although Beijing has denied the charge.